BIOP/qupath-extension-cellpose/README.md

 ### Check the path to the Python executable
 We will need this information later when configuring the QuPath Cellpose extension.
+For example, if you installed `cellpose` into an environment named `cellpose-omnipose-biop-gpu` then you can get the path to the Python executable as follows:

 ```
 mamba activate cellpose-omnipose-biop-gpu